Dear Student or Prospective Student,

 If you want to understand people, let alone help them, you have to understand them as whole people - who have biochemistry and neural patterns and cultural conditioning and all of that, but who also have hopes and dreams, thoughts and feelings, emotional lives and spiritual lives, and who make meaningful choices.
 These things cannot be put aside or factored out: they are essential to understanding both humanity writ large and the smallest individual person.

 Since our founding 40 years ago, we have committed ourselves to advancing and broadening this tradition of humanistic scholarship from the field of psychology into other academic disciplines.
-Today Saybrook has four schools, each of which places humanistic values, whole person scholarship, at the center of a different field: the School of Organizational Leadership & Transformation, the School of Mind-Body Medicine, the School of Clinical Psychology, and the School of Psychology and Interdisciplinary Inquiry.
+Today Saybrook has four schools, each of which places humanistic values and whole person scholarship, at the center of a different field: the School of Organizational Leadership & Transformation, the School of Mind-Body Medicine, the School of Clinical Psychology, and the School of Psychology and Interdisciplinary Inquiry.

 Your exploration of these subjects will reveal to you the depth and breadth with which we engage areas of study vital to our changing world -- a world where Saybrook's ethos, vision and values of "graduate education for a just, humane and sustainable future" is a rare constant.